“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One

 A creative team at the peak of its powers

-Frank Miller is a polarising figure today thanks to his ever-increasing emphasis on bold, archetypal storytelling (he doesn’t so much eschew subtlety as he does wipe his feet with it) and controversial political views (often branded a conservative, he identifies as a libertarian).
-Few would deny that Miller remains a potent creative force, but debate rages over the quality of his output in the years since he released his creator-owned Sin City series, with books like Holy Terror and All-Star Batman and Robin, the Boy Wonder earning particularly scathing reviews.
+Then there’s Batman: Year One‘s creative team.
+Frank Miller is a polarising figure today thanks to his ever-increasing emphasis on bold, archetypal storytelling (he doesn’t so much eschew subtlety as wipe his feet with it) and controversial political views.
+Few would deny that Miller remains a potent creative force, but debate rages over the quality of his output in the years since he released his creator-owned Sin City series.
+Books like Holy Terror and All-Star Batman and Robin, the Boy Wonder earned particularly scathing reviews, and not unfairly.

 “Ladies.
 Gentlemen.
 You have eaten well.
 You’ve eaten Gotham’s wealth.
 Its spirit.
 Your feast is nearly over.
 From this moment on… none of you are safe.”